-In Guyana, the May 2015 election of the Afro-Guyanese government of Brig Gen and former US professor Dr. David Granger, put an end to 23 years of Indo-Guyanese rule, reflecting and casting further light on tremendous public corruption of the previous government.22 The English-speaking nation's geographic position to the east of Venezuela, on the southern rim of the Caribbean Basin, positions it as a significant contributor to Caribbean security, while the discovery of oil offshore will potentially bring significant new resources to the impoverished country.23
+In Guyana, the May 2015 election of the afro-guyanese government of Brigadier General and former U.S. professor Dr. David Granger, put an end to 23 years of indo-guyanese rule, reflecting, and casting further light on tremendous public corruption of the previous government.

+The English-speaking nation's geographic position to the East of Venezuela, on the southern rim of the Caribbean basin, positions it as significant contributor to Caribbean security, while the discovery of oil offshore will potentially bring significant new resources to the impoverished country.

 On the other hand, however, the nation has been militarily threatened by Venezuela, which reasserted a historic claim to Guyana's Essequibo region coinciding with the discovery of oil in fields whose ownership would be impacted by that claim.
-At the same time, the political position of the Afro-Guyanese coalition that propelled Granger to power is fragile, since the Afro-Guyanese are a slim minority, and their ascension to power was based, in part, on a new centrist political movement, the Alliance for Change that was substantially drawn from the Indo-Guyanese voting bloc.
+At the same time, the political position of the afro-Guyanese coalition that propelled Granger to power is fragile, since the afro-Guyanese are a slim minority, and their ascension to power was based, in part on a new centrist political movement, the Alliance for Change (AFC), that was substantially drawn from the indo-Guyanese voting block.

-In addition to the imperatives for the United States to ensure the success of the governments mentioned in the previous paragraph, turning to policies more aligned with the United States, there are also five regimes which are longstanding friends, whose strategic position makes it important to help them overcome the significant challenges they are currently facing: Mexico, Colombia, Honduras, the Dominican Republic, and Paraguay.
+In addition to the imperatives for the U.S. to ensure the success of the governments mentioned in the previous paragraph, turning to policies more aligned with the U.S., there are also five regimes which are longstanding friends of the U.S., whose strategic position makes it important for the U.S. to help them overcome the significant challenges that they are currently facing: Mexico, Colombia, Honduras, the Dominican Republic, and Paraguay.